clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/scheduling/schedules/schedules-insert-shift-sequences.md

 ## Access result reports

-In the **History** section, you can see reports for the current and previous Insert shift sequences runs.
-The **View details** link for each run opens a report that contains a success message or any problems that occurred.
-The report also displays scheduling rule IDs and the reason why shifts or activities could not be inserted.
+In the **History** section, you can access reports for the current and previous runs of inserting shift sequences.
+Click the **View details** link to check why shifts or activities could not be inserted.
+A four-digit ID at the beginning of a row refers to a scheduling rule that blocks the shift sequence from being inserted.

-To delete jobs from the **History** section, check the checkboxes next to an entry or use the checkbox at the top to select all and click _Delete entries_{:.doc-button}.
+To delete entries from the **History** section, check the checkboxes next to an entry and click _Delete entries_{:.doc-button}.
+To select all entries at once, check the checkbox at the top.

-## Handling of existing schedules
+## Prevent overwriting of scheduled activities

-A full-day activity from a shift sequence (e.g. Illness) will replace a full-day activity in the schedule (e.g. Vacation) by default.

-As a result, shorter activities and day models can overwrite full-day activities and other partial-day activities.
-To prevent this for full-day activities, activate scheduling rule _2645_{:.id-label} _Disallow overwriting of full-day activities with shifts or activities_.
-For other partial-day activities of the types Absence, Illness, Vacation, or Meeting, activate scheduling rule _2648_{:.id-label} _Write protection for activities in the Shift Center_.
+By default, when you insert full-day activities into the schedule using shift sequences, injixo overwrites other full-day activities in the schedule, e.g. time off.
+To prevent this, activate scheduling rule _2645_{:.id-label} _Disallow overwriting of full-day activities with shifts or activities_.

+To protect partial-day activities of the types Absence, Illness, Vacation, or Meeting from being overwritten, activate scheduling rule _2648_{:.id-label} _Write protection for activities in the Shift Center_.

+> Note
+>
+> Shift sequences are inserted with the currently logged-in user account.
+Scheduling rules can be configured differently per user.
+If you have several accounts, check whether you're logged in with the correct account.

 ## Validity periods